This website uses modern construction techniques, which may not render correctly in your old browser.

 Stay at the only beachfront park in Torquay

-A short drive brings you to Anglesea, where you can explore the Koorie Cultural Walk at Point Addis or visit the iconic Split Point Lighthouse.
-Families love waking up between the beach and riverfront at the Anglesea Family Caravan Park, with its spa cottages, solar-heated outdoor pool, mini-golf, and plenty of family-friendly fun.
+A short 20-minute drive brings you to Anglesea, a family-friendly coastal town with the Koorie Cultural Walk at Point Addis and iconic Split Point Lighthouse nearby.
+Stay between the beach and riverfront at Anglesea Family Caravan Park, where families can choose from camping to comfortable cabin accommodation and enjoy a solar-heated outdoor pool, playgrounds, mini-golf, and plenty of space to relax and play.

-Heading further along the coast, you'll find intimate beachside parks at Wye River Beachfront Campground, with absolute beach frontage, and Kennett River Family Caravan Park, where the locals include colorful king parrots and cuddly koalas.
-With beach and mountains as your backdrop, both offer a nature-lover’s paradise!
+Heading further along the coast, discover two peaceful beachside parks surrounded by nature.
+Wye River Beachfront Campground offers absolute beach frontage, while Kennett River Family Caravan Park is a favourite for beach, rainforest and wildlife, with colourful king parrots and koalas often nearby.
+With the beach and mountains as your backdrop, both are ideal bases for slowing down and enjoying the coast.

-Looking for a mix of arts, culture, and fine dining?
+Looking for a mix of arts, culture, great food and beachside relaxation?
 Lorne has it all.
-Whether you’re camping, staying in a cabin, or trying out glamping, Lorne Foreshore Caravan Park’s beachside vibe is perfect for those wanting to experience both the coast and the culture.
+Whether you’re camping, staying in a cabin or trying out glamping, Lorne Foreshore Caravan Park puts you close to the beach and within easy reach of the town’s cafés, restaurants, galleries and natural attractions, including rainforests and waterfalls.

-The 45-minute drive from Lorne to Apollo Bay is a scenic wonder, with stops like the stunning Erskine Falls and Teddy’s lookout offering jaw-dropping views.
-If you’re lucky, you might even spot a few whales along the way!
+The 45-minute drive from Lorne to Apollo Bay is a scenic wonder, with stops like Erskine Falls and Teddy’s Lookout offering spectacular views along the way.
+If you’re lucky, you might even spot whales from the coast.
+For those who prefer to slow down along the way, the cosy and beachfront Skenes Creek Foreshore Caravan Park offers dog-friendly sites, where you can fall asleep to the sound of the waves.

-Six kilometres further along the coast sits the idyllic fishing village of Apollo Bay, known for its delicious seafood.
-The Apollo Bay Recreation Reserve offers camping and a new glamping experience alongside the Barham River, and within a short walk of the local shops and golf course.
-The glamping tents offer accessibility options including DDA-compliant private ensuites.
+Six kilometres further along the coast sits the seaside town of Apollo Bay, known for its fresh seafood.
+Apollo Bay Recreation Reserve offers glamping and dog-friendly camping beside the Barham River, within a short walk to the beach, local shops, cafés and the golf course.
+The new glamping tents also include accessible options with ramps and DDA-compliant private ensuites.

 Relaxing riverside glamping at Apollo Bay

-Nestled between green hills and the pristine coastline, Marengo Family Caravan Park offers stunning beachfront views of the Marengo Reef marine sanctuary.
-It’s the perfect base for exploring the nearby Otways Rainforest, Cape Otway Lighthouse, or the majestic Californian Redwoods at Beech Forest.
+Nestled between green hills and the coast, Marengo Family Caravan Park offers a choice of dog-friendly camping and comfortable cabins, with stunning beachfront views across the Marengo Reef Marine Sanctuary.
+It’s a great base for exploring the Great Ocean Walk, nearby Otways rainforest, Cape Otway Lightstation and the majestic Californian Redwoods at Beech Forest.

 Gorgeous views at beachfront Marengo